Supreme Court Sides With Trump Administration, Allows Ban On Most Refugees

 Advertisement

 The order was not the court's last word on the travel policy that President Donald Trump first rolled out in January.
-The justices are scheduled to hear arguments on 10th October on the legality of the bans on travellers from six mostly Muslim countries and refugees anywhere in the world.
+The justices are scheduled to hear arguments on Oct.
+10 on the legality of the bans on travelers from six mostly Muslim countries and refugees anywhere in the world.

 It's unclear, though, what will be left for the court to decide.
 The 90-day travel ban lapses in late September and the 120-day refugee ban will expire a month later.